-Once a student has identified those who will serve on their respective committees, they should have each member sign the Thesis and Dissertation Committee Composition Form (http://psychology.gmu.edu/graduate/formsgrad).
+Once a student has identified those who will serve on their respective committees, they should have each member sign the Thesis and Dissertation Committee Approval Form.
 The student should obtain both the printed and signed name of each member of their committee along with the IO Program Director and turn the form into the Graduate Programs Coordinator, 2013F DKH.
 Students are strongly advised to submit this form prior to holding a Thesis/Dissertation Proposal defense.